‘Personal data’ is essentially information from which an individual person can be identified.

 This Policy does NOT apply in relation to any data you provide to the Club or EFL Digital Group through offline scenarios separate from the Online Facilities, such as unrelated telephone enquiries or in person.

 This Policy does NOT apply where the Club collects your personal data for its own use without any involvement of the EFL Digital Group.
-This may be (i) on the Online Facilities, or (ii) on other web-based facilities of the Club such as its own separate website for merchandise or ticket sales etc.
+This may be (i) on the Online Facilities, or (ii) on other web-based facilities of the Club such as its own official mobile application, or its own separate website for merchandise or ticket sales etc.

 Where this is the case on the Online Facilities, that will be clearly noted on the relevant page used by the Club to collect your information.